-- Arguments over contributions or effort: Underperformance can be a sensitive point of contention between business partners, where one side may feel they have contributed more than the other – shareholders inevitably overvalue their contribution (sweat equity).
+- Arguments over contributions or effort: Underperformance can be a sensitive point of contention between business partners, where one side may feel they have contributed more to the business than the other – shareholders inevitably overvalue their contribution (sweat equity).

 Book online now

-Although certain businesses have different issues and may need specific clauses dealing with matters exclusive to that area, having an agreement can save a lot of time, emotional energy, money and legal costs.
-Our dedicated dispute resolution lawyers can assist and help your business resolve internal disputes promptly.
+Although certain businesses have different issues and may need specific clauses dealing with business matters exclusive to that area, having an agreement can save a lot of time, emotional energy, money and legal costs.
+Our dedicated litigation lawyers can assist and help your business resolve internal disputes promptly.

 A shareholder is entitled to a copy of the company’s constitution within 7 days of submitting a request in writing.
 Under certain circumstances, a shareholder in a proprietary company is entitled to a financial report and/or a report from the directors.
-As a last resort, an aggrieved shareholder can apply to the court to obtain the company’s books in certain circumstances.
+In certain circumstances and as a last resort, an aggrieved shareholder can apply to the court to obtain the company’s books.

 The best way to recover money from a company is by issuing a Creditor’s Statutory Demand which is a formal demand by a creditor to a company under Section 459E of the Corporations Act 2001 (Cth).
-They are suitable for debts over $2,000, which is not in dispute and are due and payable.
+A Creditor’s Statutory Demand is suitable for debts over $2,000, which is not in dispute and are due and payable.

-If a company owes you money, and the debt is not disputed, a creditor’s statutory demand can be a useful tool when used correctly.
+If a company owes you money, and the debt is not disputed, a Creditor’s Statutory Demand can be a useful and effective tool when used correctly.
 It forces a company to pay the debt within a 21 day period, otherwise, the company will be deemed to be insolvent and can be wound up (put into liquidation).

 Generally, no. Directors are protected under ‘the corporate veil’.
 This is because a company is its own distinct corporate legal entity which is capable of suing and being sued.
-Therefore, joining directors to most lawsuits is not permitted and, generally speaking, a director will be protected from court proceedings.
+Therefore, joining directors to most lawsuits is not permitted and, generally, a director will be protected from court proceedings.

-Many clients seek our advice about director’s duties and corporate governance.
-We regularly see issues arising from director disagreements to more serious issues such as directors breaching their fiduciary and statutory director’s duties imposed on them by the Corporations Act 2001 or under the common law or the company’s constitution.
+Many clients seek our advice about director’s duties, deceptive conduct, and corporate governance.
+We regularly see issues arising from director disagreements to more serious issues such as directors breaching their fiduciary and statutory duties imposed on them by the Corporations Act 2001 or under the common law or the company’s constitution.
 An investigation and appropriate legal advice may lead to the sacking of a director for serious misconduct.

-When seeking to resolve a dispute between business partners, addressing the issue at an early stage is essential.
-This can reduce interference to business operations, or ultimately allow all parties to move on with their life.
-Early intervention can also reduce the cost, delay and stress associated with litigation.
-Getting appropriate advice from an experienced dispute resolution lawyer can assist parties to engage in open and honest discussion which is critical to resolving all matters.
+When seeking dispute resolution strategies for shareholder disputes, director disputes, partnership disputes, addressing the issue at an early stage is essential.
+This can reduce interference to business operations, and ultimately allow all parties to move on with their lives.
+Early intervention can also reduce the cost, delay and stress associated with resolving disputes via litigation.
+Getting appropriate advice from an experienced business dispute lawyer can assist parties to engage in open and honest discussions which is critical to resolving all matters.